mem0ai/mem0/README.md

 Use cases enabled by Mem0 include:

+- **AI Assistants and agents**: Seamless conversations with a touch of déjà vu – just like this one

-- **Personalized Learning Assistants**: Enhance learning experiences with tailored content recommendations and progress tracking.
+- **Personalized Learning**: Tailored content recommendations and progress tracking

-- **Customer Support AI Agents**: Provide context-aware assistance by remembering past interactions and user preferences.
+- **Customer Support**: Context-aware assistance with user preference memory

-- **Healthcare Assistants**: Keep track of patient history, treatment plans, and medication schedules for personalized care.
+- **Healthcare**: Patient history and treatment plan management

-- **Virtual Companions**: Build deeper relationships with users by remembering personal details and past conversations.
+- **Virtual Companions**: Deeper user relationships through conversation memory

-- **Productivity Tools**: Streamline workflows by remembering user habits, frequently used documents, and task history.
+- **Productivity**: Streamlined workflows based on user habits and task history

-- **Gaming AI**: Create immersive gaming experiences by adapting game environments based on player choices and progress.
+- **Gaming**: Adaptive environments reflecting player choices and progress

 ## Get Started

-The simplest way to set up Mem0 is to create a managed deployment with Mem0 Cloud.
-This hosted solution offers a hassle-free experience with automatic updates, advanced analytics, and dedicated support.
-[Sign up](https://app.mem0.ai/) for Mem0 Cloud to get started.
+The simplest way to set up Mem0 is to create a managed deployment with Mem0 Platform.
+The platform is a hosted solution and offers a hassle-free experience with automatic updates, advanced analytics, and dedicated support.
+[Sign up](https://app.mem0.ai/) for Mem0 Platform to get started.

 If you prefer to install and manage Mem0 yourself, you can use the open-source Mem0 package.
-Read the [manual installation instructions](#install) below to get started with Mem0 on your machine.
+Read the [Installation instructions](#install) below to get started with Mem0 on your machine.

-## Manual Installation Instructions <a name="install"></a>
+## Installation Instructions <a name="install"></a>

 The Mem0 package can be installed directly from pip command in the terminal.